lesommer/oocgcm/doc/index.rst

 The project is so far mostly targetting NEMO_ ocean model and gridded ocean satellite data (AVISO, SST, ocean color...) but we try to build a framework that can be used for other ocean models as well.
 The framework could also probably be used for C-grid atmospheric general circulation models.

-We are trying to developp a framework **flexible** enough that does not impose too stricly a specific workflow to the end user.
+We are trying to developp a framework **flexible** enough in order not to impose too stricly a specific workflow to the end user.

 We try to keep the **list of dependencies** as small as possible to simplify the